Michael Cretu: 1988–present: Enigma

 In 1996, Enigma released its third album, Le Roi est mort, vive le Roi!.
 Stylistically, it sounded like a combination of the first and second albums.
 It did not achieve the same level of success, though it sold over one million copies in the United States and received Gold certification in the United Kingdom nonetheless.

 In 1999, Cretu steered the project in another direction by using samples of Carl Orff's Carmina Burana on the fourth album, The Screen Behind the Mirror, released a year later.
 This was the first Enigma record to feature Andru Donalds and Ruth-Ann Boyle, both of whom would provide vocals for several more of the project's albums.
 Although Jens Gad had worked with Cretu on earlier Enigma records, this was the first time that he received a liner credit.

 In 2001, Cretu released two Enigma compilation albums, Love Sensuality Devotion: The Greatest Hits and Love Sensuality Devotion: The Remix Collection, which include credits to ATB.
 By this time, Enigma had achieved close to an estimated 30 million sales worldwide.
 In 2002, Cretu won a World Music Award for Best-Selling German Artist.

 Cretu continued to record Enigma albums, releasing Voyageur in 2003.
 Familiar sounds of the Shakuhachi flute and tribal or Gregorian chants were replaced with more commercially friendly tunes and beat.
 In 2006, a new single, titled "Hello and Welcome", was issued in anticipation of another album, A Posteriori, which came out later that year.

 Seven Lives Many Faces, Enigma's seventh studio album, was published in 2008.

 The project's latest release, The Fall of a Rebel Angel, came out in 2016.

 Personal life

-Cretu married Sandra on 7 January 1988; they have twin sons, born in July 1995.
+Cretu and Sandra, who share the same birthday, were married on 7 January 1988; they have twin sons, born in July 1995.
 They lived in Ibiza, Spain, in a home that also housed A.R.T.
 Studios, where Enigma albums were produced.
 In November 2007, the couple divorced.
 The Ibiza home was bulldozed in 2009 after Cretu lost a legal battle over building permission.
 After the divorce, Cretu remarried.
 As of 2017, he lived in Munich.

 Cretu is known as an artist who keeps a low profile, giving few interviews and avoiding concert tours.
 He speaks four languages.